Growth and Development, Ages 2 to 5 Years

 - Is not growing at a steady pace.
 Each year between ages 2 and 5 years, expect your child to gain about 3 lb (1.5 kg) to 5 lb (2.5 kg) and grow as much as 3 in.
 (7.6 cm).
-Although your child's height and weight are measured at routine well-child exams, call your doctor if your child's growth pattern concerns you in between these visits.
+Your child's height and weight are measured at routine well-child exams.
+But call your doctor if your child's growth pattern concerns you in between these visits.

 - Acts overly aggressive, violent, or verbally abusive.